 This course is designed to introduce students to the fundamentals of marketing.
 Through this course, the foundations of marketing will be explored, the users of marketing will be identified, the role of marketing in the organization will be examined, marketing objectives, tools, and resources will be assessed, and components of strong marketing strategies will be evaluated.
 Lecture.
-Pre-requisites: WRIT 112, Academic Writing II or WRIT 212, Rhetoric and Design; and COMM 120, Pub-lic Speaking.
+Prerequisites: WRIT 112, Academic Writing II or WRIT 212, Rhetoric and Design; and COMM 120, Public Speaking.

-MRKT 310 CONSUMER BEHAVIOR 3 UNITS
+MRKT 310 CONSUMER BEHAVIOR

 This course will explore the nature and dynamics of consumer markets and their significance to the marketing executive.
-The concepts and constructs employed are used to identify and measure market segments and analysis of behavioral patterns of these segments as a basis for marketing strategy.
+The concepts and constructs employed are used to identify and measure market segments and analyze behavioral patterns of these segments as a basis for marketing strategy.
 Lecture.
 Prerequisites: MRKT 301, Principles of Marketing and MATH 226, Business Statistics.

-MRKT 312 PUBLIC RELATIONS 3 UNITS
+MRKT 312 PUBLIC RELATIONS

-This course examines the theories and techniques involved in creating and implementing pro-grams intended to influence public opinion and behavior.
+This course examines the theories and techniques involved in creating and implementing programs intended to influence public opinion and behavior.
 Students will also study the analysis of case histories and examinations of success and failure factors.
 Lecture.
 Prerequisite: MRKT 301, Principles of Marketing.